 At HTP Apprenticeship College we understand the importance of the role that Parents, Carers and Guardians have in supporting young people into further education and employment.

-For young people leaving school after GCSE’s or A-Levels the range of opportunities available may seem quite daunting.
+For young people leaving education after GCSEs or A-Levels, the range of opportunities available may seem quite daunting.
 Don’t worry though – it’s our job to provide information, advice, guidance and support to help you make the right decisions.

-If your child is leaving School or College, make sure you consider all the options.
-Your child has a number of different options when considering what they want to do when they leave school or college.
+If your child is leaving school or college, make sure you consider all the options.
+They have a number of different options when considering what they want to do.

 For a lot of young people, staying in a school environment may not the best option for them, practical or vocational learning or setting maybe more appropriate.

 It is important to take time to consider all options, even if they think they know what they want to do, so that they can make an informed decision about their future.